ZeroQI/Absolute-Series-Scanner/README.md

     <li>"Shorts" folder or "-short" at the end of the filename
     <li>"Trailers" folder or "-trailer" at the end of the filename
 </ul>
+Note: "Extras" folder is skipped by the absolute series scanner, put unsorted files in there, it won't show up in Plex

 ### Forcing the series ID
 Hama supports the following guid_type: